Abjad/ideassonicas2015/etc/prewriting.md

 ### OUTLINE ###

-I. detailed image of the work of score creation (as we'd like to see it)

-II. but none of this is possible today.
+I. detailed image of the work of score creation (as we'd like to see it) but none of this is possible today. why not?

-III. why not? what are the impediments that prevent us from living out this way of working they way we dream to do so? discussion of points about why not.
+II. why not? what are the impediments that prevent us from living out this way of working they way we dream to do so? discussion of points about why not.

 * Collaboration requires a formalism and NO FORMAL MODEL OF COMPOSITION YET